jaschoen113/paleo_ocr/documents/papers/diplomatic_transcriptions_section.md

 Mooney, Linne and Estelle Stubbs.
 Scribes and the city: London Guildhall clerks and the dissemination of Middle English literature, 1375-1425.
 Suffolk: York Medieval Press, 2013.

 Yang, Ying, et al. “Automatic single page-based algorithms for medieval manuscript analysis.”
 Journal on Computing and Cultural Heritage.
 10.2 (2017): 9.

+even thugh a machine works similarly to a human, the moment